stellar/awesome-stellar/README.md

 - [Stellar.org Project Directory](https://proxy.stellar.org/ecosystem/projects) - Another project directory maintained on Stellar.org

-- [IBM World Wire](https://www.ibm.com/blockchain/solutions/world-wire) - A new financial rail that simultaneously clears and settles cross-border payments in near real-time.

 - [Keybase](https://keybase.io/) - Secure groups, files, and chat for everyone with a built in Stellar wallet.

 - [DSTOQ](https://dstoq.com/) - DSTOQ is on a mission to introduce micro investing to billions of people around the world.

 - [Money Clip](https://www.moneyclip.io/) - MoneyClip stores Canadian Dollars inside your phone.
 You can split bills, buy & sell online, and easily pay friends and family using digital cash.
 It’s quick, secure, and easy to use.

-- [Paysapp](https://github.com/kuyawa/paysapp) - Send money to more than a billion people in the world via Whatsapp, any currency, any asset, in seconds using the Stellar Network.

 - [Nodle](https://nodle.io/) - Nodle is the world’s largest ecosystem of connected devices, providing infrastructure, software and access to data for the Internet of Things.